ablaamim/Inception/README.md

 ---

-> First download a stable version of debian:buster and install it properly.
+> First download a stable version of debian:buster and install it properly (Better install it with GUI).

 ---